poetix/thelastinstance/content/posts/about_larkin.md

   - larkin
   - poetry
 ---
-_(An analysis of Larkin's "Love Again" I wrote a few years ago, and had thought lost.)_
+_(An analysis of Larkin's [Love Again](https://www.poetryfoundation.org/poems/48424/love-again) I wrote a few years ago, and had thought lost.)_

 A defunct form of misery, or so we might imagine.
 Larkin had a couple of tries at imagining it so himself, notably in "High Windows" and